elgbar/BukkitUtil/README.md

 dependencies {
     //your other decencies goes here

-    //do implementation if you do not want to shade group: 'no.kh498.util', name: 'BukkitUtil', version: '4.0.0-beta.7' }
+    //use implementation if you do not want to include it in your jar shade group: 'no.kh498.util', name: 'BukkitUtil', version: '4.0.0-beta.7' }